Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

 Many analyses assume that a normal driver would and should respond as soon as looming is perceptible.
 Is that a good assumption?
 There are several reasons why it probably is not.

-• Humans are satisficers.
-Time and again I have seen reports and heard testimony that blame a person for failure to act in some idealized, optimal way - a way in which absolutely no real person behaves.
+Humans are satisficers.
+Time and again I have seen reports and heard testimony that blames a person for failure to act in some idealized, optimal way - a way in which absolutely no real person behaves.
 Most drivers have approached trucks on the highway thousands of times.
 At the normal speed differentials, the driver can look in his mirror, scan the scenery, think of dinner, etc. for a few seconds without any substantial danger or risk.
 Since this is almost always the existing state-of-affairs, the driver adapts and relies on this degree of fault tolerance as the norm.
 This is human nature and what people do: 1) they adapt their behavior to requirements of the situation and 2) they economize their effort to be efficient.
 Nobel Prize winner Herbert Simon coined the term "satisficing" (Simon, 1956) to summarize the strong innate human tendency to seek satisfactory solutions that are reasonable tradeoffs between efficiency and outcome.
 Humans are not optimizers who attempt unnecessary perfection for its own sake.
 They learn the system tolerance and determine a satisficing solution that is a good tradeoff between effort and outcome.
 They don't stare fixedly at the road because such close attention extracts a high mental cost of stress and fatigue and because it is simply not necessary.
 The person who encounters the stopped truck and fails to avoid is often simply unlucky.

+Driver response partly depends on their perception of "action boundaries", the point that separates possible from impossible actions.
+The driver must respond before reaching that point, but how does he know where it lies?
+The answer depends on an understanding of braking capabilities, which in turn depends on an understanding of basic physics.
 If he has hit the brakes hard in the past, it was probably at a low speed.
 However, stopping distance increases with the square of speed.
 That is, braking at 60 mph requires 4 times the distance of braking at 30 mph.
 Since people tend to extrapolate linearly (stopping distance at 60 mph should be twice that at 30 mph), the driver is likely to underestimate the stopping distance.
 The underestimation will likely be even greater if traveling downhill or on wet or icy roads, both conditions that reduce tire friction with the road.

 Moreover, collision avoidance is not the driver's only immediate problem.
 Drivers do not want to make extreme responses while traveling at high speed.
 A sudden hard brake or steer risks loss of control, leaving him in a ditch, colliding with some roadside object, crashing head-on into oncoming traffic, rolling over, etc. The driver will likely want to gather more information and increase certainty before deciding on such an extreme action.
 Gathering information, however, requires time, which shortens the available stopping distance.
 Alternatively, the driver may temporize by taking his foot off the accelerator or by lightly stepping on the brake.
 The result is a tradeoff uncertain value.
 It slows the vehicle and buys time at the cost of distance.
 It may or may not be helpful, depending on the degree of slowing and the length of time required to assess the situation.